Skip to Main Content

 Dehumidifying your basement can have a bigger impact than you realize.
 Addressing air-quality issues can improve the comfort of the space and can help protect any items you have stored there.
 With the right setup, the space can be transformed from a damp or smelly cave into an inspiration-worthy living space like these cool basement wine cellars.

 Adding a dehumidifier also affects the upper stories of your home.
-About half of your home’s air rises up from the basement, and resolving basement moisture issues can help you reduce home allergens, avoid mold, and improve how your house smells.
+About half of your home’s air rises from the basement, and resolving basement moisture issues can help reduce home allergens, avoid mold, and improve the smell of your house.

 Remember that mixing water and electricity can be dangerous.
 Make sure you have all safety measures in place to prevent electrical fires, water overflows, or blown fuses.